Google Drive

 Who should pick Google Drive?

 Google Drive is shaped for cross-platform teams.
-Its biggest strength: cheapest serious cloud storage per gb.
 The 30GB Business Starter tier is too tight for video podcasts, and pooled storage means heavy users punish their teammates — but the price-per-GB still beats nearly everyone

 Is Google Drive free?